masterPiece93/django-gauth/dev.README.md

     python3 runtests.py
     ```

-There are certain automation tests , residing in same `tests` directory .
+There are certain automation tests also , residing in same `tests` directory .
 They are switched-off by default .
 If you want to run them , then you can **turn on** the automation tests , setting `AUTOMATION='1'`
 If you only wish to run only the unit tests , then you can **turn off** the automation tests , setting `AUTOMATION='0'` or simply unsetting the `AUTOMATION` env variable.